cardillan/mindcode/ROADMAP.markdown

   * In case of recursive-heavy algorithms (e.g. quicksort) the penalty is substantial.
 Recursive functions are generally not very useful, and if someone is compelled to use them anyway, let's make them as efficient as possible.
+* Make EOL an expression separator in addition to a semicolon and make expression separator compulsory.
+  * Pro: removes ambiguity in function calls and perhaps other expressions, without having to put semicolon at the end of the lines
+  * Con: it would no longer be possible to split longer expressions on several lines without escaping EOLs.